-This is a multi-level class series in which incumbents may be assigned to any of 5 levels, depending on organizational needs, professional legal experience, individual expertise and skill, proficiency, and complexity of assigned caseload.
+This is a multi-level class series in which applicants may be assigned to any of 4 levels, depending on organizational needs, professional legal experience, individual expertise and skill, proficiency, and complexity of assigned caseload.
 Positions in these classes are flexibly staffed and are normally filled by advancement from the entry level.
 Progression from one level to the next is at the discretion of the appointing authority, provided minimum qualifications are met.

 Positions within the Class:

 Rule 226 Provisional Deputy is the pre-entry level in the Deputy Public Defender (DPD) series, assigned to recent law school graduates studying for the Bar Exam and holding under Idaho Bar Commission Rule 226 a limited license to practice law under the supervision of a qualified attorney.
 These provisional applicants must be supervised at all times and are hired under the condition that they are taking or have taken the most recent State of Idaho Bar Exam.

 Deputy Public Defender I is the entry level in the (DPD) series, assigned to employees with limited previous legal experience who are fully licensed to practice law in the State of Idaho and have practiced between zero (0) to six (6) years of law.
 This class typically ranges from representing clients under immediate supervision to more independent representation of clients charged with criminal, juvenile, and child-protection matters.

 Deputy Public Defender II is assigned to attorneys with at least seven (7) to fourteen (14) years legal experience.
 Under general supervision, employees at this level perform work of average difficulty in all phases of criminal, quasi-criminal, and limited civil practice.